f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 ===========================================

 Within rSeries tenants, SNMP support remains unchanged from existing BIG-IPs.
 SNMP monitoring and SNMP traps are supported in a similar manner as they are within a vCMP guest.
 F5OS-A handles the lower level networking, and SNMP MIBs and Traps are supported at this layer.
-F5OS-A currently supports SNMP v1 and v2c versions.
-SNMPv3 is currently unsupported in the F5OS-A layer, but will be added in the Q3CY22 timeframe.
+The F5OS-A platform layer supported SNMP v1 and v2c versions intially, with SNMPv3 support added in F5OS-A 1.2.0.

-In the F5OS-A v1.x.x versions, SNMP support is limited to SNMP Trap support for certain events like link up/down traps, and **IF-MIB** support for the physical interfaces. **IF-MIB**, **EtherLike-MIB**, and the **PLATFORM-STATS-MIB**.

-As of F5OS-A 1.x.x the following netSNMP MIBs available are available:
+As of F5OS-A 1.2.0 the following netSNMP MIBs available are available:

-- TRANSPORT-ADDRESS-MIB
-- SNMPv2-TC
-- SNMPv2 SMI
-- SNMPv2-MIB
-- SNMPv2-CONF
-- SNMP-VIEW-BASED-ACM-MIB
-- SNMP-USER-BASED-SM-MIB
-- SNMP-TARGET-MIB
-- SNMP-NOTIFICATION-MIB
-- SNMP-MPD-MIB
-- SNMP-FRAMEWORK-MIB
-- SNMP-COMMUNITY-MIB
+- HOST-RESOURCES-MIB
 - RFC1213-MIB
+- EtherLike-MIB
-- IPV6-MIB
+- IANAifType-MIB
 - IF-MIB
+- IPV6-TC
+- SNMP-COMMUNITY-MIB
+- SNMP-FRAMEWORK-MIB
+- SNMP-MPD-MIB
+- SNMP-NOTIFICATION-MIB
+- SNMP-TARGET-MIB
+- SNMP-USER-BASED-SM-MIB
+- SNMP-VIEW-BASED-ACM-MIB
+- SNMPv2-CONF
+- SNMPv2-MIB
-- IANAifType-MIB
+- SNMPv2 SMI
-- HOST-RESOURCES-MIB
+- SNMPv2-TC
-- EtherLike-MIB
+- TRANSPORT-ADDRESS-MIB

-As of F5OS-A 1.x.x the following F5OS Appliance MIBs available are available:
+As of F5OS-A 1.2.0.the following F5OS Appliance MIBs available are available:

 - F5-ALERT-DEF-MIB
 - F5-COMMON-SMI-MIB
+- F5-OS-SYSTEM MIB
+- F5-PLATFORM-STATS-MIB
 - F5OS-APPLIANCE-ALERT-NOTIF-MIB

-As of F5OS-A 1.x.x the following alerts and traps are available:
+As of F5OS-A 1.2.0 the following alerts and traps are available:

 - Interface UP
 - Interface DOWN